EMCECS/charts/service-pod/README.md

 $ helm repo update
 ```

 3. Install the service-pod.
-This allows you to create a service-pod for debugging the issues
+This allows you to create a service-pod for debugging the issues, collect logs and to provide remote-access

 ```bash
 $ helm install --name object-scale-service-pod ecs/service-pod